paulsamuel-w-e/Document-Intelligence-RAG-System/README.md

-# 📄 Document Intelligence RAG System
+# 📄 Hybrid Retrieval RAG System with Evaluation and Reranking

 A modular, evaluation-driven Retrieval-Augmented Generation (RAG) system for document understanding: